Get Inspired: HOCKEY

 Mel Clewlow, BBC Sport

-"New rule changes mean the game is quicker, more goals are being scored, skill levels are massively improved and it's much easier to watch."
+"New rule changes mean the game is quicker, more goals are scored, skill levels are massively improved and it's much easier to watch."

-Clubs also offer a variety of social events beyond simply playing the sport.
+Hockey clubs have become important parts of local communities, offering a variety of social events beyond simply playing the sport.

 For those wanting to play the game, it is vital to buy your own gum shield and shin pads to ensure safety.
 It is worth checking with your local club whether they can provide a hockey stick for the first few sessions before you decide if you want to purchase one for yourself.